Skip to content

 #AssetTickerWeight (%)

-Disclosure: CTX (Rank 34), the governance token of the Cryptex protocol, is included in the Innovation and Emerging Assets sector at a 2.0% weight.
+Disclosure: CTX (Rank 32), the governance token of the Cryptex protocol, is included in the Innovation and Emerging Assets sector at a fixed 2.0% weight of total index weight.
+This constitutes an issuer reserve weight.
 CTX does not meet the standard eligibility criteria applied to other index constituents.
 Its inclusion is a deliberate design decision by the protocol creators, disclosed transparently and subject to ongoing review by CTX governance participants.
+The CTX fixed weight is constrained to a maximum of 50% of the Tier 5 budget.

 6. Index Calculation